JCSDA/jedi-docs/docs/jedi-components/ioda/interface.rst

    void read(const std::string &);
    void save(const std::string &) const;

-* The :code:`std::string` argurments are the names of the ObsData array that is to be accessed.
+* The :code:`std::string` arguments are the names of the ObsData array that is to be accessed.

 Following is an example of reading into an observation vector.
 Note that the ObsVector object yobs\_ has already been constructed which included the allocation of the memory to store the observation data coming from the :code:`read()` method.